Heterotic Warm Inflation: Dissipation terms in heterotic string compactification

-The evolution of the system is then fully determined once the thermal bath and the first Friedmann equation are also considered, which are given explicitly as follows:
+The evolution of the system is then fully determined once the thermal bath and the first {}Friedmann equation are also considered, which are given explicitly as follows:

-Note that the entropy equation \eqref{entropyeq} can also be seen as a differential equation coupling the evolution of the temperature with those of the fields and the dissipation terms acting explicitly as sources of entropy production.
+Note that the entropy equation~\eqref{entropyeq} can also be interpreted as a differential equation that governs the coupled evolution of the temperature and the fields, with the dissipation terms acting as sources of entropy production.